 The cost is showing on the financial page of the enterprise, together with the cost of purchasing of new corporations.

 The score of the enterprise is computed each game month and is a good measure of the success of the enterprise.
 The score has several factors.
+Full members have an advantage in the computation of the score and the game level of the player is an important factor too.

 The score depends on the total assets of the enterprise.
 The assets are computed from the total market value of all the corporations that are owned by the enterprise, the total value of all shares it owns in public corporations, the available cash and the loans it has taken.